Birch Evans Bayh, Jr.

 - Chairman of the Senate Select Committee on Intelligence.

-Birch Bayh currently resides in Easton, Maryland, with his second wife Kitty, and is a fellow at the C.V Starr Center of Washington College in Chestertown, Maryland.
+Birch Bayh spent his retirment living in Easton, Maryland, with his second wife Kitty.
+He was a fellow at the C.V.
+Starr Center of Washington College in Chestertown, Maryland.
 Bayh was inducted into the Law School’s Academy of Law Alumni Fellows and presented with an honorary LLD in 1995.
 He received the Indiana University Distinguished Alumni Service Award in 2009.

 American Politics | Law | Law and Politics | Legal Biography | Legislation